Portugal’s former PM Guterres leads race to be next UN chief

 Argentina’s Foreign Minister Susana Malcorra climbed up the rankings, taking third place and becoming the leading woman in the race.

-Malcorra, a UN insider who was Ban’s chief of staff, picked up eight encouragements, six discouragements and one no opinion, moving up from eighth place in the first round.
+Malcorra, a UN insider who was Ban’s chief of staff, picked up eight encouragements, six discouragements and one no opinion.

-Slovenia’s ex-president Danilo Turk, who was the runner-up in the first round, dropped to fourth place, with seven encouragements, five discouragements and three “no opinion”.
+Slovenia’s ex-president Danilo Turk, who was the runner-up in the first round of voting, dropped to fourth place, with seven encouragements, five discouragements and three “no opinion”.

 UNESCO chief Irina Bokova of Bulgaria also fell from her third-place ranking to fifth place, with seven encouragements, seven discouragements and one “no opinion”.